J.M. Smucker acquires Hostess, maker of iconic Twinkies, for $5.6 billion - UPI.com

 1 of 2 | A bakery manager stocks shelves at a Schnucks grocery store in Ballwin, Mo., with Hostess Twinkies and CupCakes (2013).
 Hostess Brands was acquired by J.M.
 Smucker Co. on Monday for $5.6 billion.
 File Photo by Bill Greenblatt/UPI | License Photo

 Sept.
 11 (UPI) -- Peanut butter and jelly maker J.M.
-Smucker Co. on Monday announced it has gobbled up Hostess Brands Inc., owner of the iconic Twinkies sugary snack cake, for a sweet $5.6 billion.
+Smucker Co. on Monday announced it has gobbled up Hostess Brands, owner of the iconic Twinkies sugary snack cake, for a sweet $5.6 billion.

 Smucker, maker of such well-known consumer brands as its eponymous line of jams and jellies, Jif Peanut Butter and Folgers Coffee, paid $34.25 per share in the cash-and-stock transaction, which included $900 million in debt financing, the Orrville, Ohio-based company announced.

-Note: This story has been updated to correct the spelling of Jimmy Dewar's last name.